Graylog2/documentation/pages/searching/time_frame_selector.rst

 Here are a few examples for possible values.

-* "last month" searches between one month ago and now
+* "last month" searches in between the 1st day of last month to the last day of the current month
 * "4 hours ago" searches between four hours ago and now
 * "1st of april to 2 days ago" searches between 1st of April and 2 days ago
 * "yesterday midnight +0200 to today midnight +0200" searches between yesterday midnight and today midnight in